-Title: Youth Training Policy Date: Revised January 15, 2020
+Title: Youth Training Policy Date: Revised June 20, 2022

-Scholarships are available for maximum of \$4,500 and for training programs completed within 2 years or less, with the exception of the following:
+Scholarships are available for maximum of \$5,500 and for training programs completed within 2 years or less, with the exception of the following:

-- o Aviation Manufacturing \$6,000 Scholarship limit - Healthcare \$6,000 Scholarship limit - o Information Technology \$5,000 Scholarship limit - Any exceptions to this policy must be approved by a committee consisting of at least two WA Senior Staff members. - The WA reserves the right to make determinations that training funds are limited.
+- o Aviation Manufacturing \$7,000 Scholarship limit - o Healthcare \$7,000 Scholarship limit - o Information Technology \$6,000 Scholarship limit - Any exceptions to this policy must be approved by a committee consisting of at least two WA Senior Staff members. - The WA reserves the right to make determinations that training funds are limited.
 In the event of such a determination, training scholarships will be allocated using the WA Priority of Services Policy. - Scholarships are only available for training programs for which the WA has an approved youth services contract.